-'black-ish's Marsai Martin Is Executive-Producing A New Movie & The Details Will Blow You Away
+'black-ish's Marsai Martin Is Executive-Producing A Movie At 13 & Prepare To Be Impressed

 Marsai Martin not only brings a ton of laughter to black-ish fans on the ABC series, but the young star is also gearing up to bring that same comedic energy to big screens real soon.
 According to The Hollywood Reporter, Martin is executive-producing a new movie with the Girls Trip team, and the details will make you want to race to the theater.

 The world currently knows Martin as the seemingly wise-beyond-her-years Diane Johnson, the fraternal twin of Jack Johnson, who has no filter and a knack for seeking the most perfect revenge on those who've wronged her in whichever way.
 Thanks to Martin, Diane is one of the most lovable characters on the series, and she has the comedic timing of an actor who's been in the business for decades.